Defining your Community: County-Wide Project

 County level certification represents the largest scale of Community Wildlife Habitat certification and involves working in coordination with the county government and cities and towns across the county.
 A county Wildlife Habitat is not defined by a certain population but by its designation as a county.

-The additional goals can include additional certification benchmarks such as county buildings or additional certifications across other areas within the county.
+These goals can include additional certification benchmarks such as county buildings or more certifications across other areas within the county.
 Also, additional engagement goals will be required.

 Broward County, FL